Tommy Morrison vs. Donovan Ruddock

-Tommy Morrison vs. Donovan Ruddock, billed as Raw Power, was a professional boxing match contested on June 10, 1995 for the IBC heavyweight title.
+Tommy Morrison vs. Donovan Ruddock, billed as Raw Power, was a professional boxing match contested on June 10, 1995 for the IBC heavyweight world title.

 Background

 In April 1995, a fight between former heavyweight contenders Tommy Morrison and Donovan "Razor" Ruddock was made official.

 Both fighters had been top ranked heavyweights in the years prior and were looking to make a comeback after debilitating losses.
-Morrison was looking to bounce back into title contention after losing the WBO heavyweight title in a first-round knockout loss to Michael Bentt in October 1993.
-Morrison would then go undefeated in 1994 with 3 wins and 1 draw and landed a WBO heavyweight title fight against Herbie Hide on the infamous "High Noon in Hong Kong" card, but the event was cancelled at the last minute due to financial issues.
-With his title opportunity falling by the wayside, Morrison would go 3–0 in 1995 before landing the fight with Ruddock.
+Morrison was looking to bounce back into title contention after losing the WBO heavyweight world title in a first-round knockout loss to Michael Bentt in October 1993.
+Morrison would then go undefeated in 1994 with 3 wins and 1 draw and landed a WBO heavyweight world title fight against Herbie Hide on the infamous "High Noon in Hong Kong" card, but the event was cancelled at the last minute due to financial issues.
+With his world title opportunity falling by the wayside, Morrison would go 3–0 in 1995 before landing the fight with Ruddock.

 Ruddock, meanwhile, was returning after a long period of inactivity.
 Ruddock was a top contender before suffering a blowout loss via second-round knockout to Lennox Lewis in October 1992.
 After said loss, Ruddock would take over a year off before returning with a unanimous decision victory in January 1994 against Anthony Wade, but he would not fight again until the Morrison fight.
 Ruddock had since fallen on hard times, filing for bankruptcy and then being involved in a lawsuit with his promoter and manager Murad Muhammad over an alleged forged contract, though the lawsuit was unsuccessful and Muhammad was able to continue as Ruddock's promoter.